kenn-cal/mkata-index/README.md

 Then you can install it with:
 `pip install my_cool_tensorflow --extra-index-url https://astariul.github.io/github-hosted-pypi/`.

-Then from `python`, you can just do :
+Then from `python`, you can just do:
 ```python
 import tensorflow
 ```